Anerkiki/pokemon-island-resort/README.md

 For this reason I kept the headings (Skranji) as more colourful, in a brighter green/golden sandy colour depending on the background shade, e.g. the bolder leaf colour on a paler background and the lighter sand colour on a darker background, so that the contrast is enough to be read easily.

-I tested the colors using [WebAIM Contrast Checker Test](https://webaim.org/resources/contrastchecker), and amended the colours slightly later on so that I would pass tests that I'd failed with the previous colour.
+I tested the colours using [WebAIM Contrast Checker Test](https://webaim.org/resources/contrastchecker), and amended the colours slightly later on so that I would pass tests that I'd failed with the previous colour.
 [This is where I show the Contrast Test Outcomes](#webaim-contrast-checker-test) in the [Testing](#testing) section.

 ### Favicon